vivekVells/TaskProcessManager/README.md

 - Using SIGAR for educational purpose only. (disclaimer made to avoid licensing issues with SIGAR)

 ### Instructions to run this project in your machine:
-- Used: IDE: Eclipse | OS: Windows, Linux
+- Used: IDE: IntelliJ | OS: Windows, Linux

-## To run the Web App
+## To run the Web App (few recent changes made. will be updating this soon)
 - setup java & maven env in your local machine.
   - Windows: https://www.mkyong.com/maven/how-to-install-maven-in-windows/
   - Linux: for maven - https://www.youtube.com/watch?v=i8hSPwXZ0UI